 Next, play some music and encourage your child to dance until the music stops.
 When you stop the music, shout out one of the items you have drawn onto a plate.

-If you shout the word Scramble after this, your child has to run to that plate.
-If you don’t shout Scramble, they stay still until the music resumes and they start dancing again.
+If you shout the word Scramble after naming an item, your child has to run to that plate.
+If you don’t shout Scramble, they stay still until the music resumes.
+Once you restart the music, they can dance again.

 Indoor Gross Motor Activities For Preschoolers And Toddlers

-Don’t worry if you don’t have plenty of outdoor space or if the weather is bad.
-You can still enjoy gross motor activities with your preschooler or toddler.
+Don’t worry if you don’t have plenty of outdoor space, or if the weather is bad.
+You can still enjoy gross motor activities with your preschooler or toddler (11).

 1. Don’t Touch The Laser Beams/Spider In The Web